It was only a dream, but it seemed so real:

 Again, I obeyed.

-“Walk four steps and stop.”
+“Walk four steps ahead and stop.”

-I stood waiting for the next command.
+I walked ahead and waited for the next command.

 “Turn forty-five degrees to your left.”